InnuendoPi/Brautomat32/docs/en/Logging/log.md

 Logging is only availible in development version.
 The integrated logging helps with troubleshooting, both for errors in the Brautomat32 firmware and for user errors.
 A serial monitor is required for the output.
 Microsoft Visual Studio Code with the Microsoft Serial Monitor extension is shown below.
 Microsoft Visual Code is free of charge and available as a stand-alone version (no installation required).

-The serial monitor must be set to a baud rate of 115200 and CRLF in addition to the COM port.
+Serial monitor must be set to a baud rate of 115200 and CRLF in addition to the COM port.

 ![Microsoft Visual Studio Code](/docs/img/vscode.jpg)